webdriverio/webdriverio/website/blog/2018-12-19-webdriverio-v5-released.md

 - install the new wdio testrunner: `$ npm install @wdio/cli --save-dev`
 - if you have a `wdio.conf.js` in your root directory, create a backup: `$ cp wdio.conf.js wdio_backup.conf.js`
 - rerun the configuration wizard: `$ npx wdio config`
 - merge custom modifications of your old `wdio_backup.conf.js` into your new config file.
-Don't merge everything at once - just begin with the basic setup using no services and just the e.g. spec reporter to run tests locally and work torwards a full migration
+Don't merge everything at once - just begin with the basic setup using no services and just the e.g. spec reporter to run tests locally and work towards a full migration
 - take the simplest test in your suite and rename the commands according to the changelog
 - have your log directory set in your config (e.g. `outputDir: __dirname`) to ensure you can see everything that is going on including errors (you can later set it to a proper log directory)
 - attempt to run the the test suite you modified `$ npx wdio wdio.conf.js --spec ./path/to/modified/test.js`